NurbNerb/Mediapipe-rotations-solver/README.md

      /       \                                         o   o
        you                ──────────►               the skeleton

-       MediaPipe → Rig Retargeter (pure-Python, TouchDesigner Script CHOP)
+ MediaPipe → Rig Retargeter (pure-Python, TouchDesigner Script CHOP)  Paste script into a script chop and click on Setup parameters.
+You will see all controls populate.
+This script output the accurate rotations but will need addition offsets to math a mixamo rig perfectly.

  Feed it MediaPipe World landmark positions, get back clean per-bone rotations for a humanoid rig — hips to fingertips, in real time, inside TouchDesigner.
 It's one Python file, no external libraries, and it drops straight into a Script CHOP.
 Invert x y landmarks to -1 to align mediapipe body to match 3d rig orientation.

 TL;DR
 In: a CHOP of MediaPipe world landmarks — channels named left_shoulder:x/y/z, right_elbow:x/y/z, … (optional :v confidence per joint).
 Optional 21-point hand CHOPs.